-The law around E-bikes and E-scooters explained 16 Sep 2020 | Stuart Kightley
+The law around E-bikes and E-scooters explained16 Sep 2021 | Stuart Kightley

 E-bikes and e-scooters are the new rides on the block.
-To many they are the micro-mobility revolution that will deliver low carbon, cheap, urban travel.
-To others they are cheating.
+To many, they are the micro-mobility revolution that will deliver low carbon, cheap, urban travel.
+To others, they are cheating.
 Or dangerous.
 Or illegal.

 As with any new technology, micro-mobility devices offer opportunities and challenges, and lawmakers have the job of regulating them so that their obvious benefits can be enjoyed safely.

 If an e-bike complies with the construction and use regulations, it is already allowed by law.
 The requirements are:

 - It must have a maximum power output of 250 watts